beatlab-mcmaster/AVOKE/plugin-path-animation-display/docs/jspsych-path-animation-display.md

     stimulus_height: 40, // The height of the target image in pixels
     path_shape: "line", // The shape of the path
     path_slope: 0, // The slope of the line in degrees
-    path_length: window.innerWidth, // The width of the path in pixels
+    path_length: window.innerWidth, // The length of the path in pixels
     repetitions: 2, // The number of times the target will move along the path starting_location:[window.innerWidth/2 - 40, window.innerHeight/2 - 40],  // The starting location of the target
     save_presentation_locations: true // Whether to save presentation locations